 5. Tuition Assistance for Mexican Students (TAMS)

-TAMS is offered to new and continuing students from Mexico at the University of Texas Austin (UT). the program covers your tuition as long as you can demonstrate that you can’t cover the tuition costs on your own.
+TAMS is offered to new and continuing students from Mexico at the University of Texas Austin (UT).
+The scholarship covers your tuition as long as you can demonstrate that you can’t cover the tuition costs on your own.

 You will also need to convince the program Trust that you intend to return to Mexico after you’ve graduated.
 Applications are usually due by May 31.
 It’s a highly competitive grant, so the authorities don’t accept late applications.